 ‘Being natural is the first and foremost principle in Taiji’ Chen Bing

 Zhanzhuang is the epitome of reorganising the perceived separate parts of the body back into the homogeneous whole of a tensegrity structure.
 What separates the body is habitual tension and restricted movement underpinned by a lack of awareness in the corresponding parts.
 Usually we are not aware of the restrictive patterns that have become enmeshed in our structural fabric over the course of our lives.
 Everybody has them but they are essentially unfelt.
-Standing then, is to help us feel, locate and relax restrictions in the body structure.
+Standing then, is to help us feel, locate and release restrictions in the body structure.
 It’s not that we want to replace one habitual posture for another but instead return to a settled state so that the body becomes less segmented and more integrated; a malleable mass free to be directed by our will.
 Through gentle and perceptive coaxing of the body we discover how it can support itself effortlessly from the ground upwards utilising the natural power of ground reaction force.
 The key is to quieten the mind by simply feeling and observing.
 Curious observation through the lens of stillness allows one to discover the inherent qualities our bodies possess and work with them rather than against them.

 It is mainly due to our distinct lack of body awareness and an incorrect, intellectual understanding of movement that we do not experience the body as a homogeneous whole and thus capitalise on its inherent, natural attributes.
 For usually when we exercise we immediately try to force the body to change in some superficial way rather than learning how pay attention to what it does naturally without interference, intervention or biased-control.
 It is the ability to pay attention accurately which allows us to discover the inherent structure of our human form, something that is with us whatever we are doing.

 A very important point with Zhanzhuang is that tactile cues and posture corrections are essential for students to learn how to stand.
 One’s habitual posture is usually so engrained that without regular feedback from a teacher’s hands-on body adjustments it is very difficult to perceive.
-If your teacher doesn’t give you tactile cues then you should find one that does.
+If your teacher doesn’t give you tactile cues then you should find one that does!

 Thus Zhanzhuang training facilitates a number of key developments: